 - Staff trained as Coyote Mentors, a widely-respected educational philosophy developed at the Wilderness Awareness School

 - Compassionate educators who encourage each child's respect for self, others and nature

 - Experienced Wilderness First Aid and CPR certified professionals

-Campers need to bring their own fishing pole.
+There is an option to purchase a Fishing Pole during registration if you don't already have one for your child.
 Children will be taught our respectful process for giving death to an animal.
 Campers typically do not fish until Tuesday due to group orientation and safety training needs.